algorys/sysadmin/tutoriel/en/_posts/2016-12-21-install-nagios--and-snmp-plugins.md

 # Nagios Plugins

-Nagios commands are usefull to check services of an host locally.
+Nagios commands are useful to check services of an host locally.
 The official Plugins are the base, but there are thousands of them found on the internet.
 Here is how to install Officials:

 **Note:** You must be under Linux system to install this plugins.